inuax/inuax.github.io/Testcase-Log_Content_Requirements.md

-# Testcase - Log Content Requirements
+# Testcase - Log Content Requirement
 ### Verify that the application does not log credentials or payment details

 ### Preconditions